sts10/eyeoh/README.markdown

 fn main(){
   println!("Enter a number");
-  let num: f64 = ensure("Please try again.
+  // declare a new variable and specify a type of f64 let num: f64 = ensure("Please try again.
 Enter a number (a float)").unwrap();

-  println!(
+  // we're now out of the `ensure` loop, so we can be
+  // reasonably sure that `num` was parsed into a float Type println!(
       "Great, you entered {}, which I'm reasonably sure is a number", num